jcampbell05/volcano/Documentation.md

 ### Imports and Compiling

-Volcano supports two types of files when importing and compiling code, Volcano files `.vol` and `.vsh` Volcano-compatiable shell scripts.
-Imports will look for a file with either of those extensions in the
+Volcano supports two types of files when importing and compiling code, Volcano python files `.vol` and `.vsh` Volcano-compatiable shell scripts written to follow volcano's calling converions.

-Volcano python package or in the local file-system.
+Imports will look for a file with either of those extensions in the Volcano python package or in the local file-system.

 - For `.vol` files we pass it to the python parser and traverse the AST to emit shell code
 - For `.vsh` we inject the contents of the file into the compiled shell code, similar to how a traditional compiler would with object `.o` files

 ### The Runtime